johnfairh/steamworks-swift/README.md

 to get the required length" two-pass style and these patterns are wrapped up in a Swifty way in the `SteamworksHelpers` module.

-## Swift concurrency concerns
+## Swift Concurrency Concerns

 The Steamworks architecture is thread-based.
-For each thread you want to call steam APIs you must regularly call `SteamAPI.runCallbacks()` or `SteamAPI.releaseCurrentThreadMemory()`.
+For each thread you want to call Steam APIs you must regularly call `SteamAPI.runCallbacks()` or `SteamAPI.releaseCurrentThreadMemory()`.
 The former synchronously calls back into your code to fulfill callbacks; they both do internal thread-specific housekeeping.

-Swift concurrency and its built-in dispatch-based executors are dead-set against users thinking about threads, with a begrudging exception for 'the main thread'.
+Swift concurrency and its built-in libdispatch-based executors are dead-set against users thinking about threads, with a begrudging exception for 'the main thread'.

 To use async-await with Steamworks I think there are two approaches:
 1. Keep Steam interactions on the main thread.
-Use `@MainActor` and related tools to keep your code there.
-If you need to call steam from another isolation domain then you have to hop over -- just like AppKit and friends.
+Use `@MainActor` and related tools to keep your code there (`MainActor.assumeIsolated()` can be a life-saver).
+If you need to call Steam from another isolation domain then you have to hop over -- just like with AppKit and friends.
-2. Write a custom executor that creates and runs its own threads, manages a work queue and the Steam polling required.
-Assign instances of these executors to actors to host your program.
+2. Write a custom executor that creates and runs its own threads, manages a work queue, and integrates the required Steam polling.
+Assign instances of these executors to actors to host your program, tastefully choosing the number and distribution of threads.

 A couple of examples of (1) in the tests, see `TestApiSimple.testCallReturnAsync()` and `TestApiSimple.testCallbackAsync()` along with their callback-based versions.